pprahas/SpotifyVisualizer/README.md

 - Docker enhanced deployment, improving scalability.

-- Efficient data storage was managed by MySQL.
+- Efficient data storage was managed by PostgreSQL.

 - AWS served as cloud infrastructure for data handling and storage.